-Showers are a necessity in a fast-paced modern life.
-These fixtures give you the quickest way to get clean and take up less floor space than a bathtub, but a shower requires more height than a tub for its walls.
+Showers are a necessity in any bathroom.
+These fixtures give you the quickest way to get clean and take up less floor space than a bathtub — but a shower requires more height than a tub for its walls.
 This height is dictated by code, and you must adhere to the minimum height for a shower to prevent damage to your bathroom walls.

-Custom showers are built to your specifications.
+- Custom showers, however, are built to your specifications.
 Usually, these have a tile finish.
 If you are building your own shower, the measurements become more important because the parts used will not be cut to the correct size to meet the code regulations.

 The height of a shower is linked to the location of the showerhead.
 Tall shower walls are not to create privacy for those inside but to prevent overspray from the showerhead from damaging the bathroom walls.
 If you build shower walls too far below the height of the showerhead, water will leave the shower, creating a mess and a slip hazard outside the shower.

 On the other hand, if the shower walls extend to the ceiling, or almost to the ceiling, the steam will have no way to ventilate, and will result in the buildup of mold and mildew inside the shower.

 If you are using a ceiling-mounted showerhead, the shower walls, or enclosure, should be within 12 inches of the ceiling or 84 inches in a room with the standard 96-inch ceiling.